probmods/probmods2/exercises/04-patterns-of-inference.md

 For each of the following programs:

-* Draw the dependency diagram (Bayes net).
+* Draw the dependency diagram (Bayes net), including the probability tables (see example in chapter).
 If you don't have software on your computer for doing this, Google Docs has a decent interface for creating drawings.

 * Use informal evaluation order reasoning and the intervention method to determine causal dependency between A and B.